-Earlier, procurement wasn’t seen as a separate function.
-It was considered a part of the role called purchasing where a company buys products/services from a supplier.
+Earlier, we didn’t see procurement as a separate function.
+We consider it as a part of the role called purchasing where a company buys products/services from a supplier.
 However, companies have realized the significance of procurement in enhancing overall business performance and profitability.
-The procurement teams are supposed to build long-term relationships with the suppliers for mutually beneficial outcomes.
+Procurement teams are expected to build long-term relationships with suppliers for mutually beneficial outcomes.

-Business relationships will be simpler and more transparent when all the transactions are supported by efficient contract management.
+Business relationships will be simpler and more transparent when contract management supports all the transactions efficiently.
 The procurement team must have the right contract management strategy to attain the goals without any obstacles.
-Following are the main ways in which a flawless contract management strategy improves the procurement function:
+The following are the main ways in which a flawless contract management strategy improves the procurement function:

-Efficient contract management will improve business functioning by identifying the needs, implementing the strategies to fulfill the requirements and analyzing if the objectives of the organizations are met.
+Efficient contract management will improve business functioning by identifying the needs, implementing the strategies to fulfill the requirements and analyzing if the organizations have met the objectives.

-Contracts provide better spend visibility and help organizations to monitor financial transactions.
+Contracts provide better spending visibility and help organizations to monitor financial transactions.
 With this, organizations can also identify maverick spending and opportunities for cost savings in the future.

 What are the main objectives of contract management?